thepeterstone/docs/pages/doc/proxies_manual_install.md

 ## Proxy Install -- Incoming TLS/SSL

-The Wavefront proxy can accept incoming TCP and HTTP requests on the port specified by `pushListenerPorts`.
+The Wavefront proxy can accept incoming TCP and HTTP requests on port 2878 or custom ports.
 You can secure proxy connections by accepting only connections with a certificate and key:

 1. Specify which port to use:
    * Metrics: `pushListenerPorts`